Vanessa Chefer Spínola

-Vanessa Chefer Spínola (born 5 March 1990 in São Paulo) is a Brazilian heptathlete.
+Vanessa Chefer Spínola (born 5 March 1990) is a Brazilian heptathlete.

 She finished 21st at the 2007 World Youth Championships and 16th at the 2008 World Junior Championships.
 She then won the 2009 South American Championships and finished fourth at the 2010 Ibero-American Championships.
 At the 2010 South American Games she did not finish the competition.

 Personal bests

 Her personal best score is 6188 points, achieved in July 2016 in São Bernardo do Campo.